 Can Swimming Pools Affect Your Homeowners Insurance Policy?

 For many families, late spring is the time to clean up the swimming pool and get it ready for fun in the sun.
 Above-ground and in-ground swimming pools can be a concern for insurance companies due to the increased liability exposure.
 It is important to know that the owner of a pool is liable for anyone who uses it whether they have permission to or not.

 How a Wind Mitigation Inspection Could Save You Big Money

 Wind mitigation is the process of implementing certain features to your home that can help resist or withstand intense wind caused by a major storm or hurricane.

-How to Get Disaster Assistance After a Hurricane
+How to Get Emergency Disaster Assistance After a Hurricane

-Finding the right words is tough enough to do after suffering a devastating loss due to a hurricane or other natural disaster.
-Finding the right government assistance programs and nonprofits to help in your greatest time of need can be even tougher.
+Finding the right hurricane assistance programs and nonprofits to help in your greatest time of need can be difficult after a storm.